herd/herdtools7/herd/libdir/asl-pseudocode/README.md

 - `implementations.asl`: Extra definitions in ASLv1 to complete what is not defined in the Arm ARM.
-- `implementations-vmsa.asl`: Extra definitions needed with the variant `vmsa`, i.e. when Stage 1 translation is activated.
 - `physmem-std.asl`: Definition of memory accesses.
 - `physmem-vmsa.asl`: Definition of memory accesses with variant `vmsa`.

 Definitions that replace the ones in the Arm ARM:

 - `patches.asl`: ASL definitions that replace the ones in the Arm ARM.
+- `patches-std.asl`: ASL definitions that replace the ones in the Arm ARM, when the variant `vmsa` is not actiaved.
 - `patches-vmsa.asl`: ASL definitions that replace the ones in the Arm ARM, needed by the variant `vmsa`.